• Contact

 Impact of the Internet on Nexus

-The advent of the internet has revolutionized commerce, challenging traditional notions of physical presence nexus.
 The digital landscape has given rise to new considerations, making it essential for businesses to adapt to evolving regulations.

-The internet has also significantly impacted the concept of nexus in taxation.
 Traditionally, nexus was largely tied to a physical presence, such as having a brick-and-mortar store, office, or warehouse in a state.
-However, e-commerce and online transactions have challenged and expanded the traditional understanding of nexus.

 Economic nexus standards and considerations of digital presence have become critical factors, requiring businesses to carefully evaluate their connections with different states and comply with evolving state tax regulations.